ESMValGroup/ESMValTool/doc/sphinx/source/develop/dataset.rst

 .. note::

-   The output path given in the configuration file is the path where your cmorized dataset will be stored.
-The ESMValTool will create a folder with the correct tier information
-   (see Section `2.
-Edit your configuration file`_) if that tier folder is not already available, and then a folder named after the dataset.
+   The ``output_dir`` path given in the :ref:`configuration file <esmvalcore:config>` is the path where your cmorized dataset will be stored.
+The ESMValTool will create a folder with the correct tier information if that tier folder is not already available, and then a folder named after the dataset.
    In this folder the cmorized data set will be stored as a NetCDF file.
    The cmorized dataset will be automatically moved to the correct tier